CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to delete task(s).
 2. User enters the indexes of the task that are shown in the UI list
-3.	taskBook performs delete operation for each task
+3. TaskBook performs delete operation for each task
-4.	taskBook removes the deleted tasks from the UI list and shows the success message Case Close
+4. TaskBook removes the deleted tasks from the UI list and shows the success message Case Close

 **Extensions**

 2a.
 User enters incorrect index.
-    taskBook provides feedback that the index is invalid
+    ⋅⋅⋅TaskBook provides feedback that the index is invalid

 #### Use case: Changing or creating a Shortkey